-- Monozygotic twins (Share 100% genes) and dizygotic twins (Share 50% genes) also share the environment in which they are growing. - Genetic similarity results in the form of high concordance rates in monozygotic (MZ) and Dizygotic (DZ) twins.
+- Monozygotic twins (share 100% genes) and dizygotic twins (share 50% genes) also share the environment in which they are growing. - Genetic similarity results in the form of high concordance rates in monozygotic (MZ) and Dizygotic (DZ) twins.

 Many studies have been done on twin theory in monozygotic twin have a high risk of schizophrenia compared to a dizygotic twin.
 A meta-analysis of twin studies is done that estimates the liability of genetic to schizophrenia at 81% while environmental influences that are shared by twin have only 11%.
-According to studies, unaffected monozygotic twins also carry a silent susceptibility genes for schizophrenia.
-While, in children of discordant dizygotic twins, affected dizygotic twins have a higher risk rather than children of an unaffected dizygotic twin.
+According to studies, unaffected monozygotic twins also carry a silent vulnerability genes for schizophrenia.
+While, in offspring of discordant dizygotic twins, affected dizygotic twins have a higher risk rather than children of an unaffected dizygotic twin.

-In adoption studies, it is documented that adoptedaway children of mothers adopt schizophrenia spectrum disorders more frequently than their control adoptees.
-A cross-fostering study stated that the children of healthy parents adopted by a family where one parent has schizophrenia disorder do not have an effect on the children.
-The children of schizophrenic mothers have the same risk of developing disorder whether they are adopted by another parent that does not have any history of illness.
+In adoption studies, it is documented that adopted kids of mothers adopt schizophrenia spectrum disorders more frequently than their control adoptees.
+A cross-fostering study stated that the kids of well-built and healthy parents adopted by a family where one parent has schizophrenia disorder do not have an effect on the children.
+The children of schizophrenic mothers have the same threat of growing sickness if they are adopted by another parent that does not have any history of illness.